 The Toro Company Supplemental Benefit Plan.
-This plan is maintained for the purpose of providing to a select group of management or highly compensated employees, including our executive officers, benefits in excess of the limitations on benefits and contributions imposed by Code Sections 401(a)(17) and 415.
+This plan is maintained for the purpose of providing to a select group of management or highly compensated employees, including our executive officers, benefits in excess of the limitations on benefits and contributions imposed by Code Sections 401(a) (17) and 415.
 Our contributions to this plan are made on a calendar year basis, usually in the first calendar quarter following the end of the prior calendar year.
-For earnings above the compensation limit, we contribute the investment savings calculation and the ESOP fund calculation into this plan.
-Amounts contributed are placed into a participant's account and the participant may invest such deferred amounts in an array of funds that are consistent with or comparable to funds provided in the IS&ESOP.
+In calendar year 2018, for earnings above the compensation limit, we contributed the investment savings calculation and the ESOP fund calculation into this plan.
+For calendar year 2019, based on changes we made to the Retirement Plan, we revised the Supplemental Benefit Plan such that contributions would be made based on all forms of employer contributions, which may include Company matching, investment savings and ESOP.
+For calendar year 2019, employer matching contributions and an investment savings contribution were made, but not an ESOP contribution.
+Therefore, employer matching and an investment savings contribution were made to the Supplemental Benefit Plan.
+Amounts contributed are placed into a participant's account and the participant may invest such deferred amounts in an array of funds that are consistent with or comparable to funds provided in the Retirement Plan.
 Participants elect the funds into which these contributions are allocated, as well as the frequency of payments and the number of payments to receive at the time of distribution.
 Participants are always 100% vested in their accounts.
-Based on changes announced in early fiscal 2019 to the IS&ESOP, we expect to make changes to the Supplemental Benefit Plan for the 2019 Plan Year.

-Nonqualified Deferred Compensation for Fiscal 2018 Table.
-The following table reflects any named executive officer contributions and Company contributions for fiscal 2018 to our nonqualified deferred compensation plans.
+Nonqualified Deferred Compensation for Fiscal 2019 Table.
+The following table reflects any named executive officer contributions and Company contributions for fiscal 2019 to our nonqualified deferred compensation plans.